brady-mcdermott/BrawlhallaChallengeIdentifier/README.md

-# Brawlhalla Challenge Extractor
+# Brawlhalla Challenge Identifier

-The Brawlhalla Challenge Extractor is a desktop application designed to help players identify the best characters to complete specific challenges in the game Brawlhalla.
+The Brawlhalla Challenge Identifier is a desktop application designed to help players identify the best characters to complete specific challenges in the game Brawlhalla.
 It uses OCR (Optical Character Recognition) to extract challenge descriptions from screenshots and recommends characters based on their abilities to meet these challenges.

 ## Features